EarthObservation/RVT_py/docs/blendingvis.rst

 Example
 ^^^^^^^

-Let's say we have already calculated the simple local relief model (slrm_arr), slope (slope_arr) and hillshade (hillshade_arr), and now need to blend all the calculated visualizations together.
+Let's say we have already calculated the simple local relief model (slrm_arr), slope (slope_arr) and hillshade (hillshade_arr), and now need to blend all the calculated visualizations together:

 .. code-block:: python